Compressed sensing: Solution / reconstruction method

 To enforce the sparsity constraint when solving for the underdetermined system of linear equations, one can minimize the number of nonzero components of the solution.
 The function counting the number of non-zero components of a vector was called the $L^0$ "norm" by David Donoho.
 (Note: The quotation marks served two warnings.
 First, the number-of-nonzeros $L^0$-"norm" is not a proper F-norm, because it is not continuous in its scalar argument: nnzs(αx) is constant as α approaches zero.
 Unfortunately, authors now neglect the quotation marks and abused terminology—clashing with the established use of the $L^0$ norm for the space of measurable functions (equipped with an appropriate metric) or for the space of sequences with F–norm $(x_n) \mapsto \sum_n{2^{-n} x_n/(1+x_n)}$.)

 Candès et al. proved that for many problems it is probable that the $L^1$ norm is equivalent to the $L^0$ norm, in a technical sense: This equivalence result allows one to solve the $L^1$ problem, which is easier than the $L^0$ problem.
 Finding the candidate with the smallest $L^1$ norm can be expressed relatively easily as a linear program, for which efficient solution methods already exist.
 When measurements may contain a finite amount of noise, basis pursuit denoising is preferred over linear programming, since it preserves sparsity in the face of noise and can be solved faster than an exact linear program.

+Typical-case reconstruction thresholds have also been studied with statistical-mechanical methods.
+Kabashima, Wadayama, and Tanaka used the replica method to analyze reconstruction limits for $L_p$-norm minimization with large random measurement matrices, and Takeda and Kabashima extended such analysis to correlated measurement matrices.